Michigan Medical Marijuana Laws

 While most states have a zero-tolerance law for people caught driving under the influence, the Michigan Supreme Court ruled that the medical marijuana program trumps the zero-tolerance law.
 The state would need to have proof of impairment, not including a blood test for THC, in order to prosecute.

-If you’d like additional information about medical marijuana in Michigan, don’t hesitate to ask a knowledgeable Patient Service Provider at one of our Nature’s Medicines locations.
-We have a medical marijuana dispensary in Bay City, a medical marijuana dispensary in Wayne, and coming soon, a medical marijuana dispensary in District 7.
+If you’d like additional information about medical marijuana in Michigan, don’t hesitate to ask a knowledgeable Personal Service Provider at one of our Nature’s Medicines locations.